syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 #### Tips
 > - Add a prefix such as `ai/` to the `notesRef` setting to distinguish AI-generated notes from 'standard' [Git Notes](Notes.md) clearly.
 > - As with other SmartGit AI features, move any shared configuration (like `smartgit-ai-llm` definitions or reusable `smartgit-ai-commit-annotation` commands) to your global `~/.gitconfig` file for use across multiple repositories.
 > - By default, SmartGit sets a small `maxDiffSize` to avoid sending large commits to LLMs, which may result in unexpected expenses.
-Adjust this value as needed.
+>   Adjust this value as needed.
 > - Rerunning the same background AI Annotation on a commit will replace the previous note.
-> - AI Notes can be removed just like standard GIT notes.
+> - AI Notes can be removed just like standard Git notes.
 > - Avoid using the same notes `ref` for different annotation categories, and do not mix AI-generated Notes refs with manually created [Git Notes](Notes.md).